Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 **Order Management System**
-The *Order Management System* (OMS) module collects and orchestrates customer orders from all connected B2C and B2B sales channels in one place.
+The *Order Management* (OMS) module collects and orchestrates customer orders from all connected B2C and B2B sales channels in one place.
 It enables fast, seamless, and highly accurate processing of your orders by automating processes.
 The module manages documents such as order confirmations, invoices, delivery notes, and returns.
-It books products in the *Warehouse Management* module.
+It books products in the *Warehousing* module.
 It receives return documents from the return management and provides orders for it.
 The OMS sends delivery notes to the *Fulfillment* module and ensures through updates from the *Accounting* module that the orders are paid.

 **Return Management**
-The *Return management* module of the *Actindo Core1 Platform* offers the necessary basis for intelligent processing of returns with practical customization and automation options.
+The *Returns* module of the *Actindo Core1 Platform* offers the necessary basis for intelligent processing of returns with practical customization and automation options.
 It manages returns and follow-up actions via defined workflows.
-It gets orders from the *Order Management System* (OMS) and creates return documents for it.
+It gets orders from the *Order Management* (OMS) and creates return documents for it.

 **Fulfillment**
 Whether you work with external fulfillment providers or handle shipping yourself, the *Fulfillment* module allows you to seamlessly integrate external service providers for fast shipping processing and clear monitoring.